Read At the Edge of Miracles with voice, context, and method in the same frame.

 1. The prompt sequence includes reconsideration: the response is revised after the weakness in the first framing becomes visible.

-The anchors here are Hume suggests that the probability that human frailty, such as, The Global Astronomical Anomaly, and Verified Medical Miracles in Controlled Environments.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Hume suggests that the probability that human frailty, such as, The Global Astronomical Anomaly, and Verified Medical Miracles in Controlled Environments in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. #1: What is the main reason David Hume argues that it is more rational to disbelieve in miracles?